Prince George Public Library: History

 In 1975, the Nechako Library became a branch of the Prince George Library when the Hart neighbourhood amalgamated with the City of Prince George.

 Bob Harkins Branch

 The downtown library remained at 425 Brunswick Street until it moved to the current building in 1981.
+Replacing Trelle Morrow's cramped 1960 building, the 1981 facility was 2.5 times larger and was praised for modernizing the city's civic infrastructure.

 The new building was designed by Graham Tudor as the final result of an architectural competition.
-It is 2.5 times larger than the previous library space and within ten days of opening, circulation was up by 150%.
+Tudor was also involved in the design of Toronto City Hall, the B.C.
+Tel building ("The Boot"), the Price Waterhouse Centre, and the ICBC building in North Vancouver.
+Like the Prince George Public Library, these Late Modernist and Brutalist structures feature bold geometric silhouettes, distinctive vertical ribs, prominent glass curtain walls, and a heavy reliance on poured or precast sculptural concrete.
+Designed as corporate and civic landmarks, they reflect the rapid urban expansion of Canadian cities during this era.

+Tudor’s winning library proposal was originally intended to sit adjacent to a grand, elevated public plaza connected to a broader civic and arts complex.
+However, when voters defeated a referendum to fund the adjacent art gallery and theater, the elevated plaza was scrapped, leaving the library's main entry point sitting awkwardly high above ground level.
+Although this isolated, elevated block created immediate pedestrian entry and accessibility issues, the expanded capacity of the new facility nevertheless resulted in a dramatic increase in library usage.

 The branch was named after Bob Harkins after his death in 2001.
 Mr. Harkins was a broadcaster, journalist, city councillor, library trustee, and a prominent volunteer in the community.

+In 2019–2020, Chernoff Thompson Architects redesigned the main entrance, constructing a street-level enclosure and elevator system to improve public access.
+The branch houses the library's local history collection, administrative offices, and main circulating collections.

 Location

 The building is located in downtown Prince George, at 888 Canada Games Way.
 It is attached to the Prince George Conference and Civic Centre, across the street from the Prince George Coliseum.